onebeyond/rascal/README.md

 })
 ```
 If the message has not been auto acknowledged you should ackOrNack it.
 If you do not listen for the invalid_content event rascal will nack the message (without requeue) and emit an error event instead.

+#### Redeliveries
+If your node app crashes before acknowledging a message, the message will be rolled back.
+This can cause big problems if there's something in the messages which caused the crash in the first place.
+Unfortunately RabbitMQ doesn't limit the number of redeliveries per message or provide a per message redelivery count.
+For this reason Rascal keeps a small in-memory cache of message ids, and will update the ```message.properties.headers.rascal.redeliveries``` header with the number of hits.
+You should check this header before processing a message and nack the message if the redeliveries are too high (assuming you aren't using a requeue strategy).

 #### Message Acknowledgement and Recovery Strategies
 For messages which are not auto-acknowledged (the default) calling ```ackOrNack()``` with no arguments will acknowledge it.
 Calling ```ackOrNack(err, [options], [callback])``` will nack the message will trigger one of the Rascal's recovery strategies.